mspnp/interruptible-workload-on-spot/README.md

    RA_NAME=$(az deployment group show -g rg-vmspot -n prereq --query properties.outputs.raName.value -o tsv)
    ```

-1. Create the Azure Spot VM deloyment
+1. Create the Azure Spot VM deployment

    ```bash
    az deployment group create -g rg-vmspot -f main.bicep -p location=westus snetId=$SNET_SPOT_ID raName=$RA_NAME sshPublicKey="${SSH_PUBLIC}"
    ```

    > **Note**
-   > This template deploys the Virtual Machine with priorty Spot, and give it permissions to access the Azure Storage Queue by using Azure RBAC.
-Addtionally, it will set the VM Application version named **0.1.0** onto the new Spot VM.
-As a result, when the VM is started, it is the interruptible workload as well since it is being installed as a service.
+   > This template deploys the VM as a spot VM.
+It gives the VM permissions to access the Azure Storage Queue using Azure RBAC.
+Additionally, it will set the VM Application version named **0.1.0** onto the new spot VM.
+As a result, the interruptible workload starts when the spot VM starts since the interruptible workload is installed as a service.

    > **Warning**
    > Please note that your interruptible workload is set as a code as part of the VM creation.
-Therefore, if your application depends on managed identities like in this reference implementation, it is recommended to use User assigned identities, and enforce your Spot VM depending on the proper role assignments.
-Otherwise, you might face race conditions, and as a result it may acquire a mismatched Azure identity token.
+Therefore, if your application depends on managed identities like in this reference implementation, it is recommended to use User assigned identities.
+Otherwise, you might face race conditions. and as a result it may acquire a mismatched Azure identity token.
 If you need to make use of System assigned identities in your architecture, the recommendation is to make the workloads resilient to 403 responses, and ensure they implement the pattern to re-acquire tokens awaiting for the System identity to be assigned with the proper roles.

-### Simulate en Eviction Event
+### Simulate an eviction event

 1. Test your Spot VM and see how the interruptible workload respond to disruption